SciTools/iris/docs/src/userguide/real_and_lazy_data.rst

 Delayed netCDF Saving
 ---------------------

-When saving data to netCDF files, it is possible to _delay_ writing lazy content to the output file, to be performed by  `Dask <https://docs.dask.org/en/stable/`_  later, allowing parallel operation.
+When saving data to netCDF files, it is possible to *delay* writing lazy content to the output file, to be performed by  `Dask <https://docs.dask.org/en/stable/>`_  later, thus enabling parallel save operations.

 This works in the following way :
-    1. the :meth:`iris.save` call has a added keyword ``compute=False``.
+    1. an :func:`iris.save` call is made, with a netcdf file output and the additional keyword ``compute=False``.
-       This is currently _only_ available when saving to netCDF, so is documented in the netCDF file format API.
+       This is currently *only* available when saving to netCDF, so it is documented in the netCDF file format API.
 See : :func:`iris.fileformats.netcdf.save`.

-    1. the call creates the output file, but does not fill in variables' data, where the data is a lazy array in the Iris object.
+    2. the call creates the output file, but does not fill in variables' data, where the data is a lazy array in the Iris object.
 Instead, these variables are initially created "empty".

-    1. the :meth:`~iris.save` call returns a ``result`` which is a dask :class:`Delayed` object.
+    3. the :meth:`~iris.save` call returns a ``result`` which is a :class:`~dask.delayed.Delayed` object.

-    1. the save can be completed later by calling ``result.compute()``, or by passing it to the :func:`dask.compute` call.
+    4. the save can be completed later by calling ``result.compute()``, or by passing it to the :func:`dask.compute` call.

 The benefit of this, is that costly data transfer operations can be performed in parallel with writes to other data files.
-Also, where array results may be calculated from some of the same lazy input data, these can be computed in parallel efficiently by Dask (i.e. without re-calculating), similar to what :meth:`Cubelist.realise_data` can do.
+Also, where array contents are calculated from shared lazy input data, these can be computed in parallel efficiently by Dask (i.e. without re-fetching), similar to what :meth:`iris.cube.Cubelist.realise_data` can do.

 .. note::
-    This feature does **not** enable parallel writes to the _same_ netCDF output file.
+    This feature does **not** enable parallel writes to the *same* netCDF output file.
     That can only be done on certain operating systems, with a specially configured build of the netCDF C library, and is not supported by Iris at present.